United States embargo against Cuba: United Nations

 Every year since 1992, except for 2020 due to the COVID-19 pandemic, the U.N.
 General Assembly has passed a non-binding resolution that condemns the ongoing impact of the embargo and declares it in violation of the Charter of the United Nations and of international law.
 Israel is the only country that routinely joins the U.S. in voting against the resolution.
 Other countries that voted against the resolution in the past include Romania in 1992, Albania and Paraguay in 1993, Uzbekistan from 1995 to 1997, Marshall Islands from 2000 to 2007, Palau from 2004 to 2009 then once in 2012, and Brazil in 2019.
 187 countries voted in favor of the resolution in 2024, with only the United States and Israel voting against it and Moldova abstaining.

 In 2025, five countries joined the United States and Israel in voting against the resolution: Argentina, Paraguay, Hungary, North Macedonia, and Ukraine.
-Additionally, twelve countries abstained from the vote: Albania, Bosnia-Herzegovina, Costa Rica, Ecuador, Estonia, Latvia, Morocco, Poland, Moldova, and Romania.
-This was reportedly a result of intense lobbying by the Trump Administration, as well as a protest against the alleged participation of Cuban nationals during the ongoing Russian invasion of Ukraine.
+Additionally, twelve countries abstained from the vote: Albania, Bosnia and Herzegovina, Costa Rica, the Czech Republic, Ecuador, Estonia, Latvia, Lithuania, Morocco, Poland, Moldova, and Romania.
+This was reportedly a result of intense lobbying by the Trump administration, as well as a protest against the alleged participation of Cuban nationals as foreign volunteers during the ongoing Russian invasion of Ukraine.
+In February 2026, UN experts condemned the executive order issued by the Trump administration which imposed a fuel blockade on Cuba.